-Proposed Action Annual Carbon Pollution Savings by 2030 (CEAP + CleanBC Scenario) Description/Outcomes Current Capital Plan Spend in 2021 (\$M) Annual Operatin g Impacts of Capital in 2025 (\$M) Health Equity Economy Resilience 1.
-Set Embodied Carbon Pollution Limits for New Buildings Set embodied carbon limits for building materials and construction practices in new buildings.
-0.0 - Dur actions should promote health in construction and the built Policy updates encourage best practices in equitable sourcing of building materials and products (e.g., wood products from certified sustainable foresity and indigenous-managed territory; Just, B Corp. and other labels and certifications for equitable sourcing from workers and owners from equity-seeking groups, including recognition of community benefit agreements). construction materials, and relies on materials and ; expertise from B.C.'s forestry sector. build high-rise buildings out of wood that are safe, strong, fire- 2.
-Make It Easier and Less Expensive to Use Lower-Carbon Materials in New Buildings Remove planning and policy barriers to using low-carbon construction materials and practices in new buildings.
-1.4 - environment by encouraging a shift to natural and safe, simple and reusable materials, assemblies, and finishes.
-3. Support the People Using Low Carbon Materials in New Buildings Develop resources, guides, training and networks; partnerships; regional and provincial advocacy 0.5 who handle them or live 4.
-Demonstrating corporate leadership through lower embodied carbon in new civic facilities Coordinate with key City strategies, policies and plans 1.3 - with them, and are safe to reuse at the end of their life.
-GENERAL CEAP SUPPORT n/a 0.2 0.35 0.20 · 1.
-Support for CEAP indicators and reporting Develop new and improve existing data methods and sources in support of Indicators Framework, including novel equity analyses and indicator development.
+Proposed Action Annual Carbon Pollution Savings by 2030 (CEAP + CleanBC Scenario) Description/Outcomes Current Capital Plan Spend in 2021 (\$M) Annual Operatin g Impacts of Capital in 2025 (\$M) Health Equity Economy Resilience Set Embodied Carbon Pollution Limits for New Buildings Set embodied carbon limits for building materials and construction practices in new buildings.
+0.0 - Our actions should promote health in construction and the built environment by Policy updates encourage best practices in equitable sourcing of building materials and products (e.g., wood Constructing with mass timber reduce the carbon pollution associated with construction Using engineered wood columns and Make It Easier and Less Expensive to Use Lower-Carbor Materials in New Buildings 1 Remove planning and policy barriers to using low-carbon construction materials and practices in new buildings.
+1.4 - encouraging a shift to natural and safe, simple and reusable materials, products from certified sustainable forestry and Indigenous-managed territory; Just, B Corp, and other labels and certifications for equitable sourcing for organizations, sourcing from workers and owners from equity-seeking groups, including recognition of community benefit agreements). materials, and relies on materials and ; expertise from B.C.'s forestry sector. buildings out of wood that are safe, strong, fire- Support the People Using Low Carbon Materials in New Buildings Develop resources, guides, training and networks; partnerships; regional and provincial advocacy 0.5 - who handle them or live Demonstrating corporate leadership through lower embodied carbon in new civic facilities Coordinate with key City strategies, policies and plans 1.3 - reuse at the end of their life.
+GENERAL CEAP SUPPORT n/a 0.2 0.35 0.20 Support for CEAP indicators and reporting Develop new and improve existing data methods and sources in support of Indicators Framework, including novel equity analyses and indicator development.
 0.05 0.15 0.1 2.
-Support for CEAP Equity Actions Develop and implement Climate Justice Charter: equily indicators, targeted economic benefits; equity lens for budget analysis.
+Support for CEAP Equity Actions Develop and implement Climate Justice Charter: equity indicators; targeted economic benefits; equity lens for budget analysis.
 Continuation of Climate & Equity Working Group.
 Deeper exploration of transportation equity impacts.
 0.15 0.45 0.1 TOTALS 614,000 55.0 496 9